An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Numerical results

 \subsection{1D external source}

-In a second test example we take an external source term $Q(x)$ into account.
-It shall be added to the conservative form of the Su-Olson system as follows
+In a second test example an external source term $Q(x)$ is added to the conservative form \eqref{eqs: Bg full} of the Su-Olson system, leading to the equations

-This source term again generates radiation that moves through and interacts with the background material which in turn heats up and itself emits particles.
+The source term again generates radiation that moves through and interacts with the background material which in turn heats up and itself emits particles.
 The resulting travelling temperature wave is called a \textit{Marshak wave} \cite{marshak1958}.
-Again, we compare the solution of the full equations \eqref{eqs: full reformulation for DLRA both} (full) with the presented low-rank scheme \eqref{DLRA-scheme} (DLRA).
-Both schemes are now adjusted such that the additional source term is taken into account.
+Again, we compare the solution of the full equations (full) with the solution of the reduced DLRA scheme with rank $2r+1$ (DLRA) and the solution of the augmented DLRA scheme with rank $4r+1$ (DLRA BasisAug).
+All schemes are adjusted to take the additional source term into account.
 For our numerical example we choose the function $Q(x) = \chi_{[-0.5,0.5]}(x)/a$ with $a= \frac{4 \sigma_{\mathrm{SB}}}{c}$ being the radiation constant.
-We again consider the spatial domain $D=[-10,10]$ and the directional domain $[-1,1]$.
-The initial condition shall be chosen as
+The initial internal energy is set to $B^0=50$.
+All other initial settings and computational parameters remain unchanged from the previous test example given in Section \ref{sec6.1:1D plane source}.